airfranceklm/ng-lazy-image/README.md

    * '{"background": true}' this will set correct background image on container, false by default
    * '{"offset": 200}' this will influence when to start loading the image, 50px by default
    * '{"nolazy": true}' this will set the image at once and only change on resize
-   * '{"imgAttrs": [{"title": "your-title", "other": "add-anything"}]}' this will allow you to add other image attributes (i.e. "alt", "title", "onerror", "class") and custom angular directives
+   * '{"imgAttrs": [{"title": "your-title", "class": "foo"}]}' this will allow you to add other image attributes (i.e. "alt", "title", "onerror", "class") and custom angular directives
 - "class" : `afkl-lazy-wrapper` will use height 0 trick, `afkl-img-ratio-1-1` sets correct aspect ratio so container is 100% responsive as well (optional, include css)
 - Using directive `afkl-image-container` when you have a scrollable container, with afkl-lazy-image inside (see [example](http://afklm.github.io/ng-lazy-image/sample-scrollable.html))
 - Attribute `afklLazyImageLoaded` will be set ('done'/'fail') when image for the directive is really loaded.
 This can be used if you want to preload every image before showing your app, make sure to set nolazy to true.